inspec/inspec/docs-chef-io/content/inspec/resources/podman_network.md

 ### subnets

-The `subnets` property tests the list of subnets on the Podman network
+The `subnets` property tests the list of subnets on the Podman network.

 ```ruby
   its("subnets") { should inclue "gateway"=>"192.168.49.1", "subnet"=>"192.168.49.0/24" }